 Tom Goodman is a seasoned communications executive who worked at three major American corporations – CBS, ABC and J. Walter Thompson – before launching Goodman Media in 1996.

-Goodman Media quickly became a leading strategic communications agency, representing major media companies in television, radio, newspaper, magazine and book publishing, and other areas of entertainment; electronics, retail, and other consumer companies; health care organizations; professional services firms in law and executive recruitment; transportation companies; business and trade groups; and not-for-profit organizations in the arts, education, and advocacy.
+Goodman Media quickly became a leading strategic communications agency, representing major media companies in television, radio, newspaper, magazine and book publishing, and other areas of entertainment; electronics, retail, and other consumer companies; major colleges and universities; health care organizations; professional services firms in law and executive recruitment; transportation companies; business and trade groups; and not-for-profit organizations in the arts, education, and advocacy.

 Goodman has contributed to many notable client campaigns at GMI, including: the launch of two Harry Potter books (Harry Potter and the Order of the Phoenix and Harry Potter and the Half Blood Prince) for Scholastic Inc.; the annual unveiling of the Neiman Marcus Christmas Book; events for the Joe Torre Safe At Home Foundation; and the placing of a half-sized model of the Concorde in Times Square for British Airways, Goodman Media’s first client.